Galatians

 "I have been crucified with Christ.
 It is no longer I who live, but rather Christ who lives in me, and the life I now live, subject to the limitations of my human nature, I live in faith, that is to say, in the faithfulness of the Son of God, who loved me and surrendered himself up to death for me", cf., 2:20.

-The apostle proposes that a justified person's reliance on the faithfulness of Christ, of itself, apart from the law, facilitates the full appropriation of God's promised blessing of new life in Christ.
+The apostle proposes that a believer's reliance in faith on the faithfulness of Christ, of itself, apart from the law, facilitates their standing before God (made / accounted right and holy) for the full appropriation of the promised covenant blessing of new life.
 This proposition is encapsulated in Paul's key text, Habakkuk 2:4, as expounded in his general letter to the Romans.

 Text: "The righteous out of faith will live", Habakkuk 2:4.